beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 			<rateStatistic idref="meanRate"/>
 ```

-Finally, in the treeFileLog block, delete the line with the branchRates and replace this with the epochRates:
+Finally, in the treeFileLog block, delete the line with the 'branchRates 'and replace this with the 'epochRates':

 ```
             <rateEpochBranchRates idref="epochRates"/>